CenturyLinkCloud/APIDocs/Groups/set-group-parent.md

 {{{
-  "title": "Set Group Name/Description",
+  "title": "Set Group Parent",
   "date": "02-25-2015",
   "author": "Bryan Friedman",
   "attachments": []
 }}}

-Changes the name and description of an existing group.
+Changes the parent group of an existing group.
 Calls to this operation must include a token acquired from the authentication endpoint.
 See the [Login API](../Authentication/login.md) for information on acquiring this token.

 ### When to Use It

-Use this API operation when you want to change the name or description of a given group.
+Use this API operation when you want to change the parent of a given group.

 ## URL